No767/Rin-Docs/docs/contributing-to-rin.md

 All of the dependencies that is needed for this project can be found within the `requirements.txt` within the root directory of this project.
 Git can be found [here](https://git-scm.com/).
 Python can be also found at its website ([Python's Official Website](https://www.python.org/)).

-Before you can get working, you need to run 2 commands:
+To install all of the dependencies, you have 2 options: Via pip or pipenv

+Option 1: Via Pip
-- `pip install --upgrade pip setuptools wheel`
+`pip install --upgrade pip setuptools wheel`
-- `pip install -r requirements.txt`
+`pip install -r requirements.txt`

-The reason why is that one of the dependencies breaks if setuptools and wheels is not updated.
-Make sure to do this in the root directory of this repo.
+Option 2: Via Pipenv
+`pipenv install`

 ## Pull Requests and Commits